 Delayed and/or Denied Requests

-All efforts will be made to process requests for pubic records as soon as it is received.
+All efforts will be made to process requests for pubic records as soon as they are received.
 However, some requests may be delayed if:

 Additionally, requests may be denied in whole or in part if: